-- Non- residential community college district. - 5 locations to include; Chula Vista Campus and Higher Education Centers at Otay Mesa, San Ysidro, National City, and Crown Cove Aquatic Center. - Only institution of higher learning in South San Diego County.
+- Non- residential community college district. - Five (5) locations including the Chula Vista Campus, Higher Education Centers at Otay Mesa, San Ysidro, National City, and the Crown Cove Aquatic Center. - Only institution of higher learning in South San Diego County.
 SCCD serves approximately 24,000 credit and non-credit students. - Instructional offerings include credit, noncredit, community services, and business development/contract education courses.

-The district is committed to providing its employees, students, student workers and volunteers with a drug free workplace and campus environment.
+The district is committed to providing its employees, students, student workers and volunteers with a drug-free workplace and campus environment.
 It emphasizes prevention and intervention through education.

 The district shall be free from all illegal drugs and from the unlawful possession, use or distribution of controlled substances and alcoholic beverages.
-Alcoholic beverages, by employees, students, student workers, and volunteers, are only permitted on district property or facilities used for district sponsored events in the following cases:
+The consumption of alcoholic beverages by employees, students, student workers, and volunteers are only permitted on district property or facilities used for district sponsored events in the following cases:

-- The alcoholic beverages are served or sold during an event sponsored by the Southwestern College Development and Foundation Office, and the Foundation has secured the appropriate licensing. - The alcoholic beverage is for use during a non-college event at a district facility and leased to a nonprofit public benefit corporation who acquires the proper insurance and legal requirement for alcoholic beverage distribution.
+- The alcoholic beverages are served or sold during an event sponsored by the Southwestern College Foundation office and have secured the appropriate licensing. - The alcoholic beverage is for use during a non-college event at a district facility and leased to a nonprofit public benefit corporation who acquires the proper insurance and legal requirement for alcoholic beverage distribution.